Mailman (City Letter Carrier)

 Does the regular Letter Carrier deliver Priority Express Letters and if so, do you have to be home to sign for them or will he/she leave in your mailbox ?
 Also,if i don't normally get mail until after noon, does10:30am time apply for Priority Express

-Asked by Wolfie from Harlem about 11 years ago
+Asked by Wolfie from Harlem over 11 years ago

 Wolfie, I think that Priority Express Envelopes (not regular Priority Mail) has a guaranteed delivery time which is given to the sender when they mail the item.
 It is often next day by Noon but that certainly varies on destination and time of mailing.
 Most Priority Express labels nowadays are automatically signature waivered (nobody needs to be around to sign for it) unless the sender requests a signature.
 It used to be the opposite of that.
 The regular letter carrier will deliver the Priority Express letter if they can make the delivery by the guaranteed time and if they are given the item to deliver before they leave on their regular routes.
 I hope that answers your question.